florisred/Molucle-to-Mind/content/Neurosciences/Genetics in Neuroscience/HC2 Genetics in neuroscience.md

 - twin studies have found that most traits are consistent with a model where all genetic variance is *additive*
 	- One allele increases or decreases risk relative to the other allele
 	- Each copy of the risk allele increases trait linearly -> could be seen as a regression model
-## Linkage disequilibrium induces associations with non-causdal SNPs
+## Linkage disequilibrium induces associations with non-causal SNPs
 - If a mutation occurs, it is going to passed along with other alleles that share the same linkage disequilibrium
 	- It begins perfectly correlated with all alleles on a chromosomes (one individual)
 		- As more offspring exists, recombination will occur and the haplotype block will get smaller (chopped up), causing fewer alleles to be associated with each other